satoru-hara/03_NSW/07-Strategy/HNS-Strategic-Roadmap-v1.1.md

 ## 📍 Overview（Start Here）

-Human Natural Structure (HNS) is a formal coordinate system — a structural foundation that enables AI systems to **truly understand the human beings** they are communicating with.
+**HNS** is a formal coordinate system — a structural foundation that enables AI systems to **truly understand the human beings** they are communicating with.

-This roadmap presents the four-phase strategy to evolve HNS from a structural framework into the defining global standard for human-AI alignment.
+Current AI suffers from systematic **structural misalignment**.
+This roadmap presents a clear four-phase strategy to evolve HNS into the defining global standard for human-AI alignment.

 We invite developers, researchers, and organizations worldwide to join us in **open, win-win collaboration**.

 **[Table of Contents](#table-of-contents)**